Housing Health & Safety Rating System

 The principle behind the rating system is that a dwelling, including the structure and associated outbuildings and garden, yard, and/or other amenity space, should provide a safe and healthy environment for the occupants and any visitors.

-To find out more about these standards, please visit the Gov.uk website.
+To find out more about these Health and Safety and Welfare standards visit the Gov.uk website.

 Hazards and how they are evaluated

 There are 29 types of hazard, which include:

 - damp and mould, excess cold/heat

 - pollutants i.e., asbestos, biocides, carbon monoxide, lead, radiation etc.

 - overcrowding, lack of space, entry by intruders, lighting and noise

 - poor hygiene i.e., pests, food safety, drainage, water supply etc.